Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : copy file permission from a file to another 11-directories-permissions
-: a script that adds execute permission to all subdirectories of the current directory
+: a script that adds execute permission to all subdirectories of the current directory 12-more-directories
+: create a specific dir with defined permissions